sumit-616/sequential-order/README.md

 ---

-✅ **Tip:** Keep this order consistent in every file for clear, maintainable code!
+✅ **Tip:** Use this order in every file for clear, maintainable code!